edelstone/actionverb.com/job-ads/infrastructure.md

 ELK or Splunk (we use ELK).
  * Complete understanding of how to build secure infrastructure and an awareness of common server security vulnerabilities.
-* Ability to manage a large database at scale (we use MySQL).
+* History managing a large database at scale (we use MySQL).

 {% include_relative pay.md %}